nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing a person : `edit`

-Edits an existing person in PayMeLah.
+Edits an existing person in PayMeLah.<br>
+You can use this command to edit information about people you have already added in PayMeLah, in case some of their particulars such as their phone number or telegram handle have changed.

 Format: `edit <index> [n/<name>] [p/<phone number>] [tele/<telegram>] [a/<address>] [t/<tag>]…`